Don't Cry Out Loud (song): Later uses

-This version has been lip-synced to comic effect; once in Drop Dead Gorgeous, a 1999 dark comedy, and more recently in a May 2013 episode of Late Night with Jimmy Fallon, as part of a "Lip-Sync Off" with John Krasinski.
+Manchester's version has been lip-synced to comic effect; once in Drop Dead Gorgeous, a 1999 dark comedy, and later in a May 2013 episode of Late Night with Jimmy Fallon, as part of a "Lip-Sync Off" with John Krasinski.

-It was also featured (lip synced) in the BBC comedy Beautiful People and in one episode of CBC's Schitt's Creek.

-The song was interloped with the 4 Non Blondes song, "What's Up?", in a 2005 viral video called, "Fabulous Secret Powers".
+The song was interloped with the 4 Non Blondes song "What's Up?", in a 2005 viral video called "Fabulous Secret Powers".

 Elkie Brooks version

 Elkie Brooks released a version of the song for the UK market with Gus Dudgeon producing.
-Brooks' "Don't Cry Out Loud" reached its number 12 peak on the UK Top 50 dated 16 December 1978—two weeks before Manchester's version reached the US Top 40— and was also a hit in Ireland (number 14).
+Brooks' "Don't Cry Out Loud" reached its number 12 peak on the UK top 50 dated 16 December 1978—two weeks before Manchester's version reached the US Top 40— and was also a hit in Ireland (number 14).
 Brooks' "Don't Cry Out Loud" was not featured on its singer's 1979 album release Live and Learn instead making a belated debut as an album track on Brook's all time bestseller Pearls released in 1981.
 The song later served as the title track for Brooks' 2005 live album release cut in 2004.
-In 2009 Brooks stated: "Many years ago I was persuaded to do a lot of songs I wasn't particularly keen on.
+In 2009, Brooks stated: "Many years ago I was persuaded to do a lot of songs I wasn't particularly keen on.
 'Don't Cry Out Loud' was one of them—but over the years I have [grown] to like it!"